RBVI/clusterMaker2/README.md

     - tSNERemote
     - umap
   - CyActivator

-# This is git repository for the Cytoscape 3 clustering app: clusterMaker
-TODO:
-1) Fix BiClusterView
-2) Add support for BiClustering routines:
- * Cheng & Church
- * BiMine
- * BicFinder
-3) New potential cluster algorithms
- * CIDR (Lin, Troup, Ho, Genome Biology 2017)
- * SPICi (Speed and Performance In Clustering)

 1 JUNE - 29 AUGUST 2020 changes done as a Google Summer of Code Project by Maija Utriainen